Topps Baseball Card Of The Day, January 2016

 Drew then put up his first successive 20-homer seasons 2009-10—making sure to take a couple dozen games off each year—before fading away after a washout 2011 during which his maladies reached a whole new level of frequency and creativity (hamstring, shoulder, finger, foul ball off face in BP).
 It's a semi-shock that Beckett's fried chicken didn't injure him somehow.

 J.D.
 Drew—who uses that nickname despite being named David Jonathan—appeared in Topps annually 2001-11.
 He did not appear in 1999-2000 despite a phenomenal '98 cup of coffee and over 400 PA in '99.
 Either he was also refusing to sign with Topps for less than $10M, or they just wanted to humble the guy a bit.
+(Drew also appears in 2004 Traded and 2007 Update.)

 CATEGORIES: 2007 Topps Update, Boston Red Sox